 - The IMS signalling shall be transported over the NB-IoT (GEO) user plane, i.e. using DRB and S1-U.

 - A single PDN connection shall be used to transport both IMS signalling and IMS voice.

+- The IMS signalling shall be transported using IP packets.